60-second summary

 You can’t learn to drive on UK roads at the age of 16 unless you receive or have applied for the higher rate of the mobility part of the Personal Independent Payment (PIP).

-However, there are learner driving courses available to 16 year-olds in the UK.
-On these specialist courses, under 17s can learn to operate a car on private property so they have more confidence when they turn 17 and progress to real roads.
+However, there are learner driving courses available to 16-year-olds in the UK.
+On these specialist courses, under-17s can learn to operate a car on private roads so they have more confidence when they turn 17 and progress to real roads.

 Are older learner drivers more likely to have an accident?